lamberta/devkit-doc/guide/scaling.md

 And in landscape mode, we can simply reverse these calculations:

 ~~~
-var base_width = device.screen.width * (bounds_height / device.screen.height), //864
+var baseWidth = device.screen.width * (boundsHeight / device.screen.height); //864
-    base_height = bounds_height, //576
+var baseHeight = boundsHeight; //576
-    scale = device.screen.height / base_height; //1
+var scale = device.screen.height / baseHeight; //1
 ~~~

 ### Scale the Top-Level View

 Scaling a view ensures that all its child views are also scaled.
 To center the game views on a screen, set the size and scale of the root view in the scene graph, which is `GC.app.view`:

 ~~~
-GC.app.view.style.width = base_width;
-GC.app.view.style.height = base_height;
 GC.app.view.style.scale = scale;
 ~~~

 You can also position the overflow in a particular direction by offsetting these positions.

 ### Positioning Game Assets

-With the base rectangle set, we can dynamically position game assets on the screen so that they maintain their relative position regardless of the device’s aspect ratio.
-For example, to center a sprite on the background image, simply set it’s x and y position to half of the base region’s width and height:
+With the base rectangle set, we can dynamically position game assets on the screen so that they maintain their relative position regardless of the device's aspect ratio.
+For example, to position a sprite in the middle the background image, simply set it's x and y position to half of the base region's width and height:

 ~~~
 var sprite = new SpriteView({
   superview: background,
-  x: base_width / 2,
+  x: baseWidth / 2,
-  y: base_height / 2,
+  y: baseHeight / 2,
   width: 300,
   height: 300,
   url: "resources/images/sdkBot/sdkBot",